dsteinberg/libcluster/README.md

  - Eigen version 3.0 or greater
  - Boost version 1.4.x or greater (special math functions)
- - OpenMP, comes default with most compilers (not LLVM).
+ - OpenMP, comes default with most compilers (may need a special version of LLVM).
  - CMake

 For the python interface: